cyberwatchdoug/learn-to-devsecops/kubernetes/part-1-preparation.md

   - each VM has NTP setup and configured
 - Both Proxmox hypervisors and their associated VM's can communicate
   - Network and firewall configurations completed
+  - k3s requires some specific firewall rules be setup, such as port 6443. [more info here](https://docs.k3s.io/installation/requirements?os=rhel#operating-systems)

 ## Step 1: Install k3s on Controller Node